-A Heavy Rock Band from Russia.
-On September 13th, 2019, Scarecrow released their independent debut Self-titled studio album.
+Scarecrow is a Heavy Rock Band from Russia.
+On September 13th, 2019, Scarecrow released their independent debut “Self-titled” studio album.
 A band not only transports you to the sound of the past but also combines a blend of old and new, that would gratify Led Zeppelin and Jethro Tull fans.

-Scarecrow, Scarecrow: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
+Scarecrow, Scarecrow Review: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
 Our analysis will provide valuable insights to help you determine if this album is worth adding to your collection.

 The First Three Sins of Scarecrow